LuisCarlosOrobio/Sus-or-not-/README.md

 # Sus or not?
-This hacky app lets users search Twitter for suspicious content linked to a specific name.
+This hacky app lets users search Twitter to see if someone is SUS or NOT.

 ## Prerequisites